ishakir/shakitz-fantasy-football/README.md

 =============================

 * Complete implementation of waver wire
+* Trades involving more than one player per side
 * Complete automation of initial player creation, fixture generation, team locking and stats updates
 * Automated provisioning of production instances
 * Allow custom team sizes